Sumiya - Little Ripples Teacher, Chad

 What is Little Ripples?

-Levels of displacement are the highest on record; in early 2019, 68.5 million people worldwide have been forcibly displaced, of whom nearly 25.4 million hold refugee status – over half of them under the age of 18.
-Additionally, an estimated 87 million children under age 7 have spent their entire lives in conflict zones. iACT developed the Little Ripples program to address the needs of young children affected by humanitarian emergencies and forgotten crises.
+Levels of displacement are the highest on record; in early 2019, 79.5 million people worldwide have been forcibly displaced, of whom nearly 26 million hold refugee status – over half of them under the age of 18.
+Additionally, an estimated 87 million children under age 7 have spent their entire lives in conflict zones. iACT co-created the Little Ripples program with refugees to address the needs of young children affected by humanitarian emergencies and forgotten crises.

 The Little Ripples curriculum was co-created with refugees and developed in collaboration with experts; ensuring that the program includes best-practices for refugee children and those who have experienced trauma and hardship.
-While the curriculum focuses on teaching literacy and numeracy and can be used alongside any academic pre-primary curriculum, it is grounded in play-based education and incorporates social-emotional learning, empathy development, positive behavior management, peacebuilding, and mindfulness.
+The curriculum is grounded in play-based education and incorporates social-emotional learning, empathy development, positive behavior management, peacebuilding, and mindfulness.
 If children are in an emotionally and physically safe space and learning through play, then they will learn.
 Little Ripples can be used alongside any academic pre-primary curriculum as a methodology.

-Over the last five years, Little Ripples has expanded into four refugee camps in eastern Chad, reaching 3000 Darfuri refugee children and training 97 refugee teachers.
-Little Ripples has also been adapted and implemented with Central African refugees in Cameroon and Burundian refugees in Tanzania, and a diverse team from such countries as Afghanistan, Iran, Iraq, Syria, and Congo in Greece – training 220 teachers and reaching more than 7000 children.
-Going forward, iACT intends to expand Little Ripples into Greece to support Syrian and other refugee communities in need and will continue how to expand and sustain Little Ripples around the world.
+Over the last five years, Little Ripples has expanded into four refugee camps in eastern Chad, reaching 6,200 Darfuri refugee children and training 173 refugee teachers.
+Little Ripples has also been adapted and implemented with Central African refugees in Cameroon and the Central African Republic, Burundian refugees in Tanzania, and a diverse team from such countries as Afghanistan, Iran, Iraq, Syria, and Congo in Greece – training 220 teachers and reaching more than 8,000 children.

 iACT seeks to expand the impact of Little Ripples through partnerships with refugee communities, community-based organizations, and international NGOs.